 In determining the cost, the bond company takes into account the personal credit score of the applicant, as the most important factor, as well as the applicant’s financial statements and other financial indicators.
 Typically, applicants with a high credit score can expect to get a rate that ranges between 1%-3% of the total bond amount.
 I.e. to obtain a $50,000 bond, you will need to pay between $500 and $1,500.

-To apply for your Colorado auto dealer bond, complete our online surety bond application.
-We will then contact you with your personal and entirely free bond quote.
+To apply for your Colorado auto dealer bond, complete our online surety bond application below.
+You will get your personal and entirely free bond quote in minutes.

-If you have any questions regarding the bond process, call our experts at 866.450.3412 anytime!
+If you have any questions regarding the bond process, call our experts at 866-450-3412.
+We will be happy to help you!